It's a Normal Part of Life to Experience Occasional Anxiety.

 Not ready to begin counseling for anxiety?
 Then try these eleven tips to manage anxiety on your own.

-- Drink no more than 200mg of caffeine in a day
+Drink less than 200mg of caffeine in a day.

-- Take a time out to do an activity you enjoy
+Take a time out to do an activity you enjoy.
+Find your flow and go all in.

 Other therapeutic services offered at Willow Counseling